 While taking Rinvoq, watch for any symptoms of cardiovascular issues.
 Examples include feeling short of breath or having chest pain.
 You may also feel numbness or weakness on one side of your body.
 Call your doctor if you have any of these symptoms.
 But call 911 or your local emergency number if your symptoms feel severe.

-If you’re at risk for cardiovascular problems with Rinvoq, your doctor may recommend that you do not take the drug.
+If you’re at risk of cardiovascular problems with Rinvoq, your doctor may recommend that you do not take the drug.
 If you have a stroke or heart attack while taking Rinvoq, your doctor will recommend that you stop taking this medication.

 Increased risk of death